iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - different device cameras/sensors behave differently
     - OS updates change camera pipelines/permissions
     - new devices introduce new performance patterns
-    - UI changes can change user behavior during capture, which can change input quality and affect results
+    - UI changes can change how users perform the capture, which can affect input quality and results
   - Governance means being able to detect these shifts and respond.

 - **Response playbook**